Updated June 25, 2021

 Sample "ownership" addenda for coops: (ICA Group) Include with EIDL application to explain cooperative ownership structure.

-Employee Retention Tax Credit Refundable payroll tax credit for businesses and non-profits that retain their employees during the COVID-19 crisis.
+Employee Retention Tax Credit (ERC) Refundable payroll tax credit for businesses and non-profits that retain their employees during the COVID-19 crisis.
 Eligible businesses have been fully or partially closed as a result of a government order, or experienced a 50 percent reduction in quarterly receipts as a result of the crisis.
 The tax credit is equal to 50% of wages and compensation, for the first $10,000 of wages per employee.
 The credit is provided through December 31, 2020.
-Cannot be used in conjunction with Paycheck Protection Program.
-Also available in Spanish.
+You can receive both PPP & ERC, but cannot use the same wages as both ERC Qualified Wages and to obtain PPP loan forgiveness.
+Check ERC eligibility: 2020 Decision Tree; 2021 Decision Tree.

 FFCRA Paid Family & Sick Leave Tax Credits - FFCRA tax credits were extended through September 30, 2021 for employers offering qualifying paid leave.
 This program is voluntary as of January 1, 2021, and has been expanded to cover time off for vaccinations and post-vaccination illness.
 Coverage was expanded from 12 to 14 weeks.